biskwida/biskwida-legal/terms-of-service.md

 ## 2. Description of Service

-The Service is an analytics reporting tool that connects to TikTok (and other social media platforms) via their official APIs to generate performance reports and presentation slides for account owners.
+The Service is an analytics reporting tool that allows users to connect their own social media accounts — including TikTok — via official APIs to generate performance reports and presentation slides.
+Users authenticate directly with each platform and grant the Service read-only access to their own account data.

 ## 3. Eligibility

-You must own or be an authorized manager of the TikTok account(s) you connect to the Service.
-You may not use the Service to access accounts you do not have permission to manage.
+You must be the owner of, or have explicit authorization from the owner to access, the TikTok account(s) you connect to the Service.
+You may not use the Service to access accounts for which you do not have permission.

 ## 4. API Compliance